extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 ============================
 Software Appliance can be downloaded from Extreme Portal, appliance is a single file in OVA format and compatible with VirtualBox (v5.2) and ESXi (v6.0 and v6.5) hypervisors.

-To deploying OVA using VirtualBox, follow the steps below:
+To deploy the OVA using VirtualBox, follow the steps below:

 .. code-block:: bash

-    1. Download the dcf-1.2.0_ewc-2.6.0.ova file
+    1. Download dcf-1.2.0_ewc-2.6.0.ova file from Extreme Portal download page
     2. Start Oracle VirtualBox
     3. File -> Import Appliance  (or) Ctrl+I
     4. Select the downloaded .ova file and Open